Transporting Task Vectors across Different Architectures without Training: Experiments

 \subsection{Transfer on Identical Architectures}

-We further evaluate our Procrustes-conditioned transport in a controlled setting where models share an identical ViT-B/16 architecture but differ only in their pre-training distributions.
+We further evaluate \methodname in a controlled setting where models share an identical ViT-B/16 architecture but differ only in their pre-training distributions, mirroring the protocol from~\citet{rinaldi2026gradient}.
 Specifically, we transport task updates from a source model $A$ pre-trained on \texttt{DataComp-XL} to a target model $B$ pre-trained on \texttt{LAION-2B}.
-This configuration mirrors the evaluation protocol established by GradFix~\citep{rinaldi2026gradient}, enabling a direct and fair comparison with existing task-vector transport methods, including TransFusion~\citep{rinaldi2025update} and GradFix.
-To maintain methodological consistency with these baselines, we utilize a standard $\mathcal{K}$-shot evaluation protocol, where $\mathcal{K}$ denotes the number of examples per class used for representation alignment or, in the case of GradFix, gradient-based optimization.
+This configuration enables a direct comparison with TransFusion~\citep{rinaldi2025update} and GradFix.
+Following prior work, we adopt a standard $\mathcal{K}$-shot protocol, where $\mathcal{K}$ denotes the number of examples per class used for alignment or optimization.

-Results are reported in \cref{tab:same_arch}, showing that our method consistently outperforms TransFusion across all shot regimes and remains highly competitive with GradFix under identical architectural and evaluation conditions.
-Notably, while GradFix relies on multiple backward passes and iterative optimization, our approach achieves comparable or superior performance using only forward passes and a closed-form rule, making it significantly more scalable.
-Moreover, as the number of available examples increases, our method exhibits more favorable performance gains, matching or exceeding GradFix in higher-shot regimes.
+Results in~\cref{tab:same_arch} show that our method consistently outperforms TransFusion across all shot regimes and remains highly competitive with GradFix under the same conditions.
+While GradFix relies on repeated backward passes and iterative optimization, \methodname achieves comparable or superior performance using only forward activations and a closed-form transport rule.
+Moreover, performance scales favorably with increasing supervision, matching or exceeding GradFix in higher-shot regimes.
+These results show that functional matching via orthogonal alignment provides an effective alternative to gradient-based task-vector transport even when models share the same architecture, demonstrating that the proposed formulation is not limited to heterogeneous-width settings.

-These results highlight a key advantage of our approach: task-vector transport can be performed efficiently and training-free even when models share the same architecture, without sacrificing performance.
-This demonstrates that functional matching via orthogonal alignment provides a robust alternative to gradient-based task-vector transfer, extending naturally from heterogeneous architectures to identical-architecture settings.